ietf-wg-ntp/draft-ietf-ntp-ntpv5-requirements/draft-ietf-ntp-ntpv5-requirements.md

 support both versions of the protocol, allowing for simpler implementations.

-The timescale, in addition to any other time-sensitive information, MUST be sufficient to calculate representations of both UTC and TAI {{TF.460-6}}, with UTC being the current timescale up to NTPv4.
+The timescale, in addition to any other time-sensitive information, MUST be sufficient to calculate representations of both UTC and TAI {{TF.460-6}}, noting that UTC itself as the current timescale used in NTPv4 is neither linear nor monotonic unlike TAI.
 Through extensions the protocol SHOULD support additional timescale representations outside of the main specification, and all transmissions of time data MUST indicate the timescale in use.

 ## Leap seconds